tparchman/lab/EntropyGuide.md

 This first script would produce a file named `KRLA.01.30.2.15.a70.i40.recode.mpgl` <br>
 These scripts can be found on ponderosa in `/mnt/parchman_lab/tfaske/denovo/src/perl_scripts/`

+***NEED TO ADD SOMETHING HERE ABOUT WHEN TO CHANGE THE REGEX FOR IDENTIFYING SAMPLE ID'S IN THE VCF.
+SEE THE GENERIC PERL SCRIPT HERE AND THE ONE RUN FOR ELEL/ACTH WHERE INDIVIDUALS LIKE `EE_GR_W655333_124.SORTED.BAM` NEED DIFFERENT PATTERN***

 ```sh
 perl PATH/vcf2mpgl_universal.pl KRLA.01.30.2.15.a70.i40.recode.vcf
 ```